eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 - The wallet has obtained this URI.
 Typically, either scanning a QR Code or in response to a custom URI.
 - The wallet has prepared an issuance configuration, describing the capabilities & policies of the wallet.

-This resolution includes the following steps
+This resolution includes the following

 - Check and validate the structure of the URI
 - Fetch the actual contents of the offer, in case URI points by reference to the offer